build-on-aws/bedrock-agents-infer-models/README.md

 ### Step 4: Lambda function creation
 - Now we create a Lambda function (Python 3.11) for the bedrock agent's action group using the container image from the previous step.
-Navigate back to the AWS management console, then in the search bar, type `Lambda` then selct the service.
+Navigate back to the AWS management console, then in the search bar, type `Lambda` then select the service.

 - Select `Create function`.
 Then select the `Container image` radio button from the top 3 options.